itsays-zqc/my-website/docs/examples/SDK Examples/Active_Device/Photodetector.md

 <br/>

-There are two different type of electrical boundary conditions, which are `"steady_state"`and `"transient"`, specified by the property `bc_mode`.
+There are two different type of electrical boundary conditions, which are `"steady_state"`and `"transient"`, specified by the property `electrode_mode`.

 <br/>

 #### 4.3.1 Steady state boundary condition

-When the property `bc_mode` is set to `"steady_state"`, the steady state boundary condition is applied.
+When the property `electrode_mode` is set to `"steady_state"`, the steady state boundary condition is applied.

 <br/>